 Digital photography and video recording is included for all test setups and test runs, with shadowgraph imaging available for supersonic test runs.
 High speed digital video can be provided for recording high-frequency model dynamics.

-A multi-stage compressor provides 450 psi air to the 40,000 ft3 of storage tanks, allowing typical run times from 15 to 110 seconds.
-A typical test run consists of 3-4 pitch or roll sweeps.
-The remotely controlled model motion cart can provide continuous pitch sweeps from -12 to +22 degrees on the Straight Roll Sting, or -4 to +30 degrees on the Offset Roll Sting, with roll capability from 0 to +270 degrees.
+In 2018 a new 3 stage parallel compressor system was installed and it provides 500 psi air at a 50% faster pump rate to the 40,000 ft3 of storage tanks, allowing typical run times from 15 to 110 seconds.
+A typical test run consists of 4-5 pitch or roll sweeps.
+The remotely controlled model motion cart can provide continuous pitch sweeps from -12 to +22 degrees on the Straight Roll Sting, or -4 to +30 degrees on the Offset Roll Sting, with roll capability from 0 to +360, or 0 +270 degrees, respectively.
 The High Angle Remote Roll Sting provides selectable pitch ranges of 0 to +30, +30 to +60, or +60 to +90 degrees, and has a full 360 degree roll capability.

 For directions to the HSWT, see the last section of the Facility Handbook.

 High Speed Wind Tunnel